 5 Maritime traffic network (Marine Traffic)

+An academic centric, open, community-based project which includes a web site component.

+IMIS Hellas of Athens Greece designs, implements and hosts the service MariWeb.
+The Service provides information about the current geographical positions of ships, as well as other related information, whenever available, such as the ships’ characteristics, their destination, the estimated time of arrival, photographs, port traffic statistics, etc.

-An academic centric, open, community-based project which includes a web site component.This network provides free real-time information to the public, about ship movements and ports, mainly across the coast-lines of Europe and N. America.
+This network provides free real-time information to the public, about ship movements and ports, mainly across the coast-lines of Europe and N. America.

 5.1 Infrastructure of Maritime Traffic Network